 The /s and /m modifiers can be used to treat the string you're matching against as either a single or multiple lines.
-In single line mode, $^$ will match only at the start of the entire string, and \$ will match only at the end of the entire string.
+In single line mode, ^ will match only at the start of the entire string, and \$ will match only at the end of the entire string.
 In multiline mode, they will match at embedded newlines as well.

-In single line mode, the dot metacharacter will match n.
+In single line mode, dot will match \n.
 In multiline mode, it won't.